Baum und Pferdgarten

 In a 2021 interview, the founders discussed incorporating diversity in age, body type, gender, and ethnicity into their design philosophy.
 In 2020, during the COVID-19 pandemic, the company launched its Back to Back Artist Collaboration, a digital initiative supporting seven emerging visual artists inspired by Jane Freilicher and Jane Wilson.

+They have dressed Crown Princess Victoria of the Swedish royal family.

 Recent collections

-The 2025 Autumn/Winter collection titled "Heartbeats", which was staged in a parking garage with oversized red inflatable hearts,featured suiting, sequins, and practical outerwear.
+The 2025 Autumn/Winter collection titled "Heartbeats", which was staged in a parking garage with oversized red inflatable hearts, featured suiting, sequins, and practical outerwear.
 According to Vogue Scandinavia, design references included Alexa Chung’s style and Queen Elizabeth II’s countryside wardrobe.

 Collaborations

 In 2024, the brand collaborated with American sneaker company Etonic to create a capsule collection.
 The collaboration included redesigned versions of Etonic’s Kendrai and Dropshot sneakers in colourways such as Silver Lake Blue and Rum Raisin.
 The collection debuted on the Autumn/Winter 2024 runway and launched online in September 2024.